 |Dorado Buceo Caribe||On Rojo Gomez, just south of Posada Amor||998 255 6284 (Ask for Cettina)|

-Doctors – We have a good doctor in Puerto Morelos and a medical clinic.
-The doctor will make house calls.
+Doctors – We have a few good doctors in Puerto Morelos and a medical clinic.
+The doctors will make house calls.

 |Dr Doctor Veronica Serrato Quezada

 Monday to Friday from 1pm to 6pm, Saturday from 2pm till 7pm